Hẻm Gems: From Ohio to D7, the Serendipitous Story of Saigon's Lamb Phở | Saigoneer

 Phở has been the centerpiece of Thăng’s career for a long time, so he’s tasted a myriad of phở renditions across Vietnam during his trips back.
 In mid-December of 2019, he landed in Saigon with the goal to experience the Christmas season in tropical southern Vietnam.
 “Christmas in Saigon is very fun.
 You live here, you know how it is,” he told me.
 “The city is very empty during Christmas in America because everybody spends time indoors with their family.
 Here people head to the street to celebrate.
 I went to Tân Định Church and it was packed!”

 A few months later, the coronavirus descended upon us and Thăng had a crucial choice to make: to stay or to return.
 He picked the former, which turned out to be the right decision.
-Living in District 7, one day he spotted that a commercial space was available for rent in the neighborhood, and the rest is history.
+Living in District 7, one day he spotted a commercial space available for rent in the neighborhood, and the rest is history.

 Making phở from scratch is a tall order, as any sterling home cook would tell you, so I’m always grateful to live in a place where it’s present at every street corner, always hot and ready to remedy the toughest of hangovers.
 Phở cừu may not be for everyone, but if you’re ever bored of the basics, Phở Lạc Việt’s novel creations are worthy of at least one try.